Izanagi95/TestPointsInSpaceAPI/README.md

 GET /space
 ```
 - Get all line segments passing through at least N points.
 Note that a line segment should be a set of
 points.
-Choose all the point of the longest segment without its subset even if the condition is met.
+Choose all the points of the longest segment without its subset even if the condition is met.
 Points order is not important.
 ```
 GET /lines/{n}